 The New College Residence, comprising three buildings, provides a vibrant community for over 850 students.
 Residence is more than just a place to live; it is a home, a place to make lifelong friends and an abundant resource of programs and services that support the student experience.
 We aim to extend learning beyond the classroom by providing a host of extracurricular and co-curricular activities to develop students’ understanding of the world beyond campus.

 Dons are full-time students who work to support student activities and academics in residence.
 Generally senior undergraduate students or graduate students, dons are able to draw from their own experiences as students to assist residents in navigating the university and also personal issues that may arise during the transition into first year.
 Dons provide leadership, support, academic referrals and advice to residents, and direct students for further supports.
 They also help to organize social, educational and academic activities within the residence.
-The dons have an important role in maintaining order in the house and encouraging individuals to avoid behaviour that may negatively impact other residents.
+The dons have an important role in maintaining order in the house and encouraging individuals to understand and avoid behaviour that may negatively impact other residents.

-First Year Experience @ NEW
+First Year Experience @ New

 The First Year Experience at New College is a suite of programs spanning from June through April that are designed to support new students as they transition in and through their first year at the College.
 These programs group all new students with upper-year New College student leaders who will stay visible and accessible throughout the year.
 The First Year Experience consists of three marquee programs: SPROUT E-Mentorship (Summer), New Roots (New College Orientation), and SPROUT Mentorship (Fall-Winter).

 For over 20 years, the New College Career Mentorship Program has helped to increase students’ exposure to ideas, connections and friendships while developing their career trajectory.
 Mentors and mentees are connected according to personal interests and career aspirations, ensuring a meaningful exchange for both students and their alumni mentors.